-Non-Departmental Budget - the purpose of the Non-Departmental account/program is to record expenditures for those items that are not directly associated with any one department or operating budget, but to the City as a whole.
-Those expenses include, personnel payout cost (per MOUs provisions), unfunded accrual liability, retiree medical contributions, and transfer out to assigned reserve.
+Non-Departmental Budget - The purpose of the Non-Departmental account/program is to record expenditures for those items that are not directly associated with any one department or operating budget, but to the City as a whole.
+Non-Departmental operating expenses include, personnel payout cost (per MOUs provisions), unfunded accrual liability, retiree medical contributions, and transfer out to assigned reserve.